bedax/system/gnix/INSTALL.md

 _These are some notes on how to setup the author's system.
 These aren't expected to be useful to anyone else._

-- Install Debian's minimal version (the one that includes non-free firmware, if necessary)
+- Install Debian's minimal version ([the one that includes non-free firmware](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/), if necessary)
 - [Add to the boot arguments](https://wiki.debian.org/systemd#Installing_without_systemd).
 If this is done, skip the SysVinit section
 - Select nothing at the software selection menu
 - Partition:
+    - A swap partition; 1.5 * RAM
-    - An ~8gb ext4 partition for /
+    - An ~12gb ext4 partition for /
-    - A ~512mb ext2 partition for ~/System
+    - A ~512mb ext2 partition for .../backup-source/System
-    - An ext3 partition for ~/, using the remaining space
+    - An ext3 partition for ~, using the remaining space

 ---